-This is the field to modify the parameters for the ambient sensor.
+This is the field to modify the parameters for the secondary sensor.

-Update: Saves changes.
+Update: Saves changes

 Cancel: Ignores all the changes and goes back to the "End Device Setup" page.
 Reset Device: Reset the End Device's readings and status.
-Its data will be cleared immediately.
+If the End Device is not on the network, the data will be cleared after 3 minutes.
+Otherwise, the End Device will reset itself and rejoin the network.